AADavin/Zombi/README.md

 Please read the manual before using it.
 I know you are in a hurry but it only takes around 15 minutes of your time.
 If you are really in a hurry then just follow the **Examples 1 and 2**.

+**The current version of simuLyon runs in discrete time.
+A newer version in continous time will come soon**

 Writen by Adrián A. Davín
 Using ideas, suggestions and comments coming from: (still to fill)